 Adult Horses (900-1,100 lbs): Provide 2-4 oz daily.

-Hyaluronic Acid (HA) Nourishes cartilage and joint fluid, providing both lubrication and shock absorption.
+Hyaluronic Acid (HA) helps support healthy cartilage and joint fluid.
 Hyaluronic acid is what makes joint fluid "sticky" because it is known to protect cells in the joint, HA is especially useful during periods of high-level joint stress.

-Biotin is essential to the growth of strong, healthy hooves due to its role in collagen formation.
-A number of research studies show that longterm, daily supplementation of 10-30 mg of biotin daily improves the growth rate and hardness of hooves, especially in horses with less than optimum quality hoof horn (soft, brittle, chipped).
+Biotin is a member of the B vitamins family and, like some other vitamins, is a coenzyme for several metabolic pathways.
+It is involved in glucose metabolism, growth and utilization of niacin.
+Biotin helps aid in the growth of strong, healthy hooves due to its role in collagen formation.
+A number of research studies show that long-term, daily supplementation of 10-30 mg of biotin daily may help improve growth rate and hardness of hooves, especially in horses with less than optimum quality hoof horn (soft, brittle, chipped).

 Ester-C® (calcium ascorbate) is a unique patented ascorbate complex bound with calcium carbonate.
 Ester- C® is naturally processed in purified water without the use of alcohol or acetone solvents.
 This makes Ester-C® a more readily available, readily absorbed form of vitamin C. Vitamin C is an antioxidant that helps protect the tissues of the body and also important in the production of connective tissues like tendons and ligaments.
 Ester-C® has up to 4X more metabolic activity than standard vitamin C (ascorbic acid).

-Calcium (Ca) is a micromineral found in highest amounts in bone and teeth.
-However, it also has important roles in muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
+Calcium is a micromineral found in highest amounts in bone and teeth.
+However, it also has important roles in supporting muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
 Absorption of calcium from the small intestine is controlled by vitamin D but can be reduced if there is too much phosphorus in the diet.
-Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1 is probably best.
+Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1.
 Pregnant and lactating mares, growing horses, and exercising horses may need more dietary calcium than an adult horse at rest.
-Phosphorus (P) in bones not only provides structural support for the skeleton, but it also acts as a reserve of P for other bodily functions.

-Selenium is a trace mineral that along with vitamin E function in a partnership that helps to protect body tissues from free radical damage that occurs during oxidation (the conversion of feedstuffs into energy).
-In particular, they act as a defense mechanism against damage to cell membranes and enzymes.
-While some parts of the country have high levels of selenium in their soil and therefore the plants that grow there, selenium deficiency has been reported in 46 states.
-Therefore, most horses will need supplementation to meet the NRC requirement of 1 mg/day for maintenance.
-For optimum immune function and exercise recovery, 2 to 3 mg/day is recommended, which is still well below 50 mg/day which may be the upper safe limit.
-Selenium yeast, the organic form of the mineral, is better absorbed than inorganic selenium selenate or selenite.
+Selenium is a trace mineral that along with vitamin E function together to help to protect body tissues from free radical damage that occurs during oxidation (the conversion of feedstuffs into energy).
+While some parts of the country have high levels of selenium in their soil and therefore the plants that grow there, selenium deficiency is not uncommon and reported in many states.
+Therefore, most horses may require supplementation to meet the NRC requirement of 1-3 mg/day, depending on activity level. *NRC upper safe limit approx. 20 mg/day in total diet.

 Cobalt (Co) is a micromineral used by intestinal microorganisms to produce vitamin B12, which works with iron and copper to form healthy red blood cells.

 Vitamin D (Calciferol) plays an indirect role in bone growth and maintenance by managing the levels of calcium (Ca) in the body.
-It controls the absorption of Ca from the intestine, the movement of Ca into and out of bone, and the amount of Ca excreted by the kidneys.
-While a minimum requirement has been set by the NRC, it is assumed that horses make all the Vitamin D they need simply by exposure to sunlight, which converts precursors of vitamin D in the skin to the active form of the vitamin.
-However, horses kept indoors for prolonged periods, horses fed poor quality hay, very young foals or exercising horses that are remodeling bone may need supplementation.
-Deficiency causes reduced appetite, slowed growth, physitis in growing horses, bone demineralization (leading to stress fractures and bone deformities), and poor muscle contraction.
+It assists in the absorption of Ca from the intestine, the movement of Ca into and out of bone, and the amount of Ca excreted by the kidneys.

-Vitamin E (Tocopherol) is considered the most important antioxidant and works closely with selenium to protect the body from the oxidative stress of exercise, illness and certain medical conditions.
+Vitamin E is considered the most important antioxidant and works closely with selenium to protect the body from the oxidative stress of exercise and illness.
 Found in high amounts in fresh pasture, levels begin to decay the moment pasture is cut for hay.
-That is why any horse that does not have access to grass - regardless of its activity level or health - should receive vitamin E supplementation.
+That is why any horse that does not have access to grass, regardless of its activity level or health, would be a candidate for vitamin E supplementation.
 Horses are not very efficient in storing vitamin E and deficiency may be accelerated if the diet is deficient in selenium.